muhumuzab/MyDiary-API-v2/README.md

 2. CREATE DATABASE 'database_name';
 3. CREATE USER 'username' WITH PASSWORD 'password';
 4. GRANT ALL PRIVILEGES ON DATABASE 'database_name' TO 'username';
-5. Go to config.py file and set USER,PASSWORD,DATABASE_NAME and HOS
+5. Go to config.py file and set USER,PASSWORD,DATABASE_NAME and HOST

 # Testing